Ryan Tafazolli: Hull City

 On 18 July 2019, Tafazolli signed a two-year deal with Hull City.

 Tafazolli made his first appearance for the club in the first match of the 2019–20 season in the 2–1 away defeat to Swansea City, when he came off the bench to replace Jordy de Wijs.

 Wycombe Wanderers

 Following Hull's relegation, Tafazolli signed for Championship club Wycombe Wanderers on 2 September 2020.
 He made his debut for the club on 19 September 2020 in a 5–0 defeat to Blackburn Rovers, coming off the bench in the 58th minute and made his first start the following week in a defeat at home to Swansea City.

 Loan to Lee Man

 On 24 January 2025, Tafazolli joined Hong Kong Premier League club Lee Man on loan until the end of the 2024–25 season.

 Swindon Town

 On 28 August 2025, Tafazolli joined League Two side Swindon Town on a one-year deal.
+On 12 May 2026 the club announced he had signed a new one-year contract.